Azure/container-service-for-azure-china/aks/README.md

   > note: for [`http_application_routing`](https://docs.microsoft.com/en-us/azure/aks/http-application-routing) addon functionality, it's not for production use, you could use [ingress controller](https://docs.microsoft.com/en-us/azure/aks/ingress-basic) instead.

-- GPU support is not enabled on Azure China yet.

 - AAD support requires kubectl version >v1.14.0-beta.0

 ## 1. How to create AKS on Azure China